Leigh Hobba, CV

 installation, traditional and digital woodcut prints installation, music for String Quartet, sound for/with dancer Wendy Morrow (movement)

-2017 September(work in progress) – 'Pure World 1" for Proof of Life – artist’s book (A3 linen screened and editioned) with performed text audio.
-Group show – Long Gallery, Hobart,touring
+2017 'Pure World 1" for Proof of Life – artist’s book (A3 linen ) Long Gallery, Hobart,touring

 2017 Launceston General Hospital.
-Ward 4D public art commission.
+Ward 4a - public art commission.

 2018 TIDAL - Devonport Regional Gallery - single channel video.

-Royal Hobart Hospital development public art commission with Milan Milojevic.
+for Royal Hobart Hospital Development with Milan Milojevic.

-Any Which Way - installation.
-Latrobe Regional Art Gallery
+2020 Any Which Way - installation.
+Latrobe Regional Art Gallery.